cloudevents/spec/extensions/classification.md

-As part of ISO27001 control objective A8.2 aims to address 'Information Classification' whereby information and data in an organization is properly managed, including classification in relation to sensitivity of the data, legislation etc. A.8.2.2 requires that electronic assets should be 'labeled', and this extension allows the `data` of cloudevents to be appropriately labeled with the `classification` of the event being shared.
+As part of ISO27001 control objective A8.2 aims to address 'Information Classification' whereby information and data in an organization is properly managed, including classification in relation to sensitivity of the data, legislation etc. A.8.2.2 requires that electronic assets be 'labeled', and this extension allows the `data` of cloudevents to be appropriately labeled with the `classification` of the event being shared.

-organizations will typically have their own internal Information Management policies and standards that might address these control objectives differently, however this extension should provide a consistent framework for labeling events, where organization can use their own internal values for `classification`.
+Organizations will typically have their own internal Information Management policies and standards that might address these control objectives differently, however this extension provides a consistent framework for labeling events, where an organization can use their own internal values for `classification`.

-This extension is not opinionated on how this classification will be used and does for example imply different encryption schemes etc.
+This extension is not opinionated on how this classification will be used and does not, for example, imply different encryption schemes etc.

-For Sainsburys-tech colleagues, additional information can be found on our internal confluence under `/display/IC/Information+Classification+Extension`, which for example includes the values from our own classification policies.
+For Sainsburys-tech colleagues, additional information can be found on our internal confluence under `/display/IC/Information+Classification+Extension`, which, for example, includes the values from our own classification policies.

 ## Attributes